Union County, Florida

 Union County is a county located in the north central portion of the U.S. state of Florida, the smallest in the state by area.
 As of the 2020 census, the population was 16,147.
 The county seat is Lake Butler.
-With a personal per capita income of $20,396 (as of 2017), it is the fourth-poorest county in the United States.

 History

-Union County was created in 1921 from part of Bradford County.
+Union County was created on October 1, 1921, from part of Bradford County.
 It was named to honor the concept of unity.
 Union County is the location of Union Correctional Institution and the Reception and Medical Center (RMC).
 Union CI is a maximum security prison and is home to part of Florida's Death Row.
 The death chamber is located at nearby Florida State Prison (FSP) in Bradford County.
 Florida State Prison also houses some death-row inmates.

 Geography

 According to the U.S. Census Bureau, the county has an area of 250 sqmi, of which 244 sqmi is land and 6.2 sqmi (2.5%) is water.
 It is the smallest county by area in Florida.